 Dr. María Limón Belén (Sevilla)

 At Université de Bordeaux, Ausonius-Institut de recherche sur l’Antiquité et le Moyen âge, with Dr. Milagros Navarro Caballero, expert on digital epigraphy, and Natalie Prévôt, director of the Digital Humanities training programme, as supervisors.
-It will provide expertise in a broad field of managing digital infrastructure and research support (proposed date April–May 2022).
+It will provide expertise in a broad field of managing digital infrastructure and research support (April–May 2022).